Vedansh1857/gfg-questions/README.md

 # gfg-questions
-This repo. contains a number of questions of leetcode with their solutions
+This repo. contains a number of questions of gfg with their solutions